vegawidget/vegawidget/CONTRIBUTING.md

 helping with a new feature | `<feature-branch>`   | No                    | 😃
 proposing a new feature    | `develop`            | Yes                   | 😃

-Please roxygenize as a part of your pull-request, however, please do not commit your changes to pkgdown.
-Maintainers will do that after merging the PR.
+Please roxygenize as a part of your pull-request.
+Let's all (myself included) do our best to keep to the current CRAN verision of roxygen2.